 As the flowers fade, they are replaced by small fruit that are relished by birds and squirrels.
 Most crabapple trees have vibrant fall colors, and once the leaves fall, the fruit stands out against the bare or snow-covered branches.
 The fruit often lasts well into the winter months.

 The difference between an apple and a crabapple is the size of the fruit.
-Fruit less than 2 inches in
+Fruit less than 2 inches (5 cm.) in diameter are considered crabapples, while larger fruit are called apples.

 How to Plant a Crabapple Tree